xgi-org/xgi/docs/source/api/classes/xgi.classes.dihypergraph.DiHypergraph.rst

 .. currentmodule:: xgi.classes.dihypergraph

 .. warning::
     This is an experimental module.
-It has been thoroughly tested in development but has not been used in research.
 It is not yet stable and may change in the future.
 .. autoclass:: DiHypergraph
    :show-inheritance:
    :members: